appsinacup/godot-softbody2d/README.md

 - If you make the polygon increment too big or too small, it will look triangly.

 ## Changelog

+### Version 0.8

+- Fix issue that occured when breaking softbody and bone wouldn't look in correct direction.
+Also improved how bones look for direction in general.

 ### Version 0.7